dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:CovOrderings)
 \end{equation}

-### ORH random-reader random-case analysis
+### OR random-reader random-case analysis
 A model such as \@ref(eq:ORModel) cannot be analyzed by standard analysis of variance (ANOVA) techniques.
-Because of the correlated structure of the error term a customized ANOVA is needed (in standard ANOVA models, such as used in DBMH, the covariance matrix of the error term is diagonal with all diagonal elements equal to a common variance, represented by the epsilon term in the DBM model).
+Because of the correlated structure of the error term a customized ANOVA is needed (in standard ANOVA models, such as used in DBM, the covariance matrix of the error term is diagonal with all diagonal elements equal to a common variance, represented by the epsilon term in the DBM model).

 One starts with the null hypothesis (NH) that the true figures-of-merit of all treatments are identical, i.e.,